magidc/nvim-config/README.md

 # Custom mappings
 Most of mappings are defined in file `lua/mappings.lua`.
 WhichKey plugin is used in order to provide a description for each one of them.
 Other mappings can be found in specific plugin configuration files in `lua/plugins/configs` directory.
-Note that the config uses `SPACE` as the leader key by default, you can change it in `lua/settings.lua`, line `57`

 <br>